 You won’t have this choice if you use a dry iron.
 To properly press in difficult creases, you’ll need to apply some elbow grease.
 Of course, dampening clothing with a spray bottle is an option.
 It’s a little shabby, but it gets the job done.

-The soleplate has some variations, as we’ve already discussed.
+The soleplate has some variations, as I’ve already discussed.
 A dry iron, for example, will have a flat soleplate.
 This makes cleaning a snap!

 A steam iron contains many steam holes through which the steam may escape.
 This does require some more hassle when it comes to cleaning, as you’ll need to work on each individual hole in case they get blocked up.